Logo-stateuniv

 There are currently more than 600 student organizations on campus, including, Air Force ROTC, KU Photo Club, Astronomy Associates of Lawrence.
 There are also a host of student fellowship groups and clubs on the campus.

 There are also intramural sports on the campus.
-Students can choose from basketball, wallyball, soccer, softball, ultimate, bench press, golf, bowling, tennis, racquetball, kickball, football, foosball, and sports trivia for entertainment on campus.
+Students can choose from basketball, wallyball, soccer, softball, bench press, golf, bowling, tennis, racquetball, kickball, football, foosball, and sports trivia for entertainment on campus.

 The university also has excellent recreational services that students may enjoy.
 The services consist of fitness instruction, personal training, fitness assessment, and cardiovascular training.
 Students receive the tools necessary to challenge themselves and reach fitness goals.
 Additionally, there are outdoor activities that students may enjoy that include hiking, canoeing, and camping.